MarkhamLee/computer-vision-demo-reel/rockchip3588_npu_yolov8/README.md

 #### For the device overall, there is a plenty of good...

-* Good (and possibly great with C++ and some tweaking) performance given how small and low powered this device is.
+* Good (and possibly great with C++ and some tweaking) performance, especially when you consider how how small and *"low powered"* this device is.

 * An [open-source driver has been created](https://www.hackster.io/news/tomeu-vizoso-s-open-source-npu-driver-project-does-away-with-the-rockchip-rk3588-s-binary-blob-0153cf723d44) that should be incorporated into Mesa 3d soon, once that happens, we will be able to use TensorFlow Lite delegates to push models to the NPU.
-I.e., if I were to build an ML project on this device for home or work, I would use the open-source driver.
-Onec I finish the item below, I plan to tackle using the open source driver next.
+I.e., if I were to build an ML project on this device for home or work, my *strong preference* would be to use the open-source driver.
+Once I finish the item below, I plan to tackle using the open source driver next.

 * Yes, the models typically only use one NPU core, but that also means that for certain models you can run three of them in parallel provided the post process steps are light.
 I'm working on another example that runs a model on each core, meaning: you could monitor and run ML on three different video streams with one of these devices.

 Overall, I think the RKNN tools are best used for models that a) can run entirely on the NPU b) don't require any sort of modification before conversion to RKNN format.

+Finally, independent open source devs and maintainers however you can, as they're builing the tools that will enable Rockchip 3588 devices to reach their full potential.